Windows 11 KB5071417 update stuck

 That’s all.
 After installing the updates, simply restart the computer to apply the changes.

-Run DISM and SFC commands
+Run DISM and SFC Commands

 • Open the command prompt as administrator,